matrix-org/matrix.org/CONTENT.md

   - `Beta` if there are rough edges but people won't lose any data
   - `Alpha` if your software is still experimental
   - `Obsolete` if your software is no longer maintained
+- For the `licence`, please use [one of the identifiers listed by the SPDX](https://spdx.org/licenses/)
 - `featured` should be left to false.
 We are working on [processes to formalise which project should be featured or not](https://github.com/matrix-org/matrix.org/issues/1584).
-- For the `licence`, please use [one of the identifiers listed by the SPDX](https://spdx.org/licenses/)
+- For `extra.features`, see the descriptions in [clients.html](/templates/macros/clients.html)
 - All of the properties under `extra.packages` are optional: only add the installation methods your project supports!
   - In case your option is not available please let us know by opening an issue.